Flag of the Republic of Formosa

 A picture book of the Yellow Tiger Flag from the National Taiwan Museum.

-The National Flag of Republic of Formosa was used as flag and emblem of the Republic of Formosa, which was founded in Taiwan and existed from May 23 to October in 1895.
+The National Flag of the Republic of Formosa was used as flag and emblem of the Republic of Formosa, which was founded in Taiwan and existed from May 23 until October 1895.
 Due to its design of a blue ground and a yellow tiger, it was also called the Blue Ground Yellow Tiger Flag, or simply the Yellow Tiger Flag.
-On the same day the flag began its usage, Tang Jingsong (唐景崧) announced the “Declaration of Independence of the Republic of Formosa.”
+On the same day the flag debuted, Tang Jingsong (唐景崧) announced the "Declaration of Independence of the Republic of Formosa".

 History

-The first “Blue Ground Yellow Tiger Flag” appeared on May 23, 1895, when the Republic of Formosa was established.
-When Taiwan and Penghu Islands were ceded to Japan as a result of the Treaty of Maguan (馬關條約), the Republic of Formosa was founded to avoid the fate of cession and Tang Jingsong, then governor of Taiwan Province, was chosen as the first president.
-Soon after, when the Japanese forces captured Keelung, Tang Jingsong first fled to Douglas Lapraik & Co. (德忌利士洋行) in Huwei (滬尾, now Tamsui 淡水), then he took the German steamship Arthur and further escaped to Xiamen.
-In late June of the same year, the remainder of the republic chose Grand General Liu Yongfu (劉永福) as the second President of the Republic of Formosa.
+The first "Blue Ground Yellow Tiger Flag" appeared on May 23, 1895, when the Republic of Formosa was established.
+When Taiwan and the Penghu Islands were ceded to Japan as a result of the Treaty of Maguan (馬關條約), the Republic of Formosa was founded to avoid the fate of cession.
+Tang Jingsong, the then-governor of Taiwan Province, was chosen as the first president.
+Soon after, when the Japanese forces captured Keelung, Tang Jingsong first fled to Douglas Lapraik & Co. in Huwei (now Tamsui), then he took the German steamship Arthur and further escaped to Xiamen.
+In late June, the remainder of the republic chose Grand General Liu Yongfu (劉永福) as the second President of the Republic of Formosa.
 In October, 1895, the Republic of Formosa was dissolved after President Liu was defeated in battle and retreated back to China.

-The Blue Ground Yellow Tiger Flag was designed to echo the Qing Empire’s Yellow Ground Blue Dragon Flag, and the design earned its namesake the Blue Ground Yellow Tiger Flag.
-According to article 4 of the Provisional Constitution of the Republic of Formosa, Formosa “uses the Blue Ground Yellow Tiger Flag, which also serves as the national emblem.”
+The Blue Ground Yellow Tiger Flag was designed to mimic the Qing Empire's Yellow Ground Blue Dragon Flag, and the design earned its namesake the Blue Ground Yellow Tiger Flag.
+According to article 4 of the Provisional Constitution of the Republic of Formosa, it "uses the Blue Ground Yellow Tiger Flag, which also serves as the national emblem".

 In 2012, after conducting a year and a half of research and repair, the National Taiwan Museum confirmed that the Yellow Tiger Flag was originally a double-sided design.
-The tiger's eye on the front and back were different from each other: On the front, the pupil of the Yellow Tiger was wide open, symbolizing that the tiger was nocturnal; on the back, the Yellow Tiger's pupil was half-open like a crescent, symbolizing that the tiger was diurnal.
-The two opposite sides represented the duality of day and night, or yin and yang, and a theory suggested the indication that the Tiger “protects the country day and night.”
+The tiger's eye on the front and back were different from each other: On the front, the pupil of the Yellow Tiger was wide open, symbolizing that the tiger was nocturnal.
+On the back, the Yellow Tiger's pupil was half-open like a crescent, symbolizing that the tiger was diurnal.
+The two opposite sides represented the duality of day and night, or yin and yang, and a theory suggested the indication that the Tiger "protects the country day and night".

 The existing flag

-This national flag was at least hung at three locations in the format of large military flag: The “Keelung Flag” was in Keelung, the “Tamsui Flag” was in the Tamsui Customs, and the “Taipei Flag” was in the Republic of Formosa's Presidential Palace (now the Grand Matsu Temple in Tainan).
-All three flags were eventually lost, and it was only known that one of them was presented by the Japanese to the imperial palace as a booty, but its present whereabouts was still unclear.
+This national flag was at least hanged at three locations in the format of large military flag: The "Keelung Flag" was in Keelung, the "Tamsui Flag" was in the Tamsui Customs, and the "Taipei Flag" was in the Republic of Formosa's Presidential Palace (now the Grand Matsu Temple in Tainan).
+All three flags were eventually lost, and it was only known that one of them was presented by the Japanese to the imperial palace as booty, but its present whereabouts was still unclear.